Alibi Club

-The Alibi Club is a private, traditional private club in Washington, D.C.
+The Alibi Club is a traditional gentlemen's private club in Washington, D.C.
 Its members consist of the Washington elite, including presidents, senators, and diplomats, among other prominent figures.

 History

-In 1884, seven Washingtonians founded the Alibi Club, a private social club consisting of prominent political and social figures.
-Its name derived from the club practice of providing an alibi when the whereabouts of a member was questioned by the member's family.
+In 1884, seven Washingtonians founded the Alibi Club, a private social club of prominent political and social figures.
+Its name derived from the club practice of providing an alibi when the member's family questioned the whereabouts of a member.
 The club's founding purpose was to foster "mutual improvement, education, and enlightenment" among members of Washington society.
-Membership also extended to out of town figures from New York City, Boston and Philadelphia, most likely to share information between communities and help in the development of strategies to address civic issues.
-Throughout its history, it has hosted numerous world leaders, including King Leopold of Belgium, Prince Albert of Belgium, Prince Henry of Prussia, and Viceroy Li Hung Chang.
+Membership also extended to out-of-town figures from New York City, Boston, and Philadelphia, most likely to share information between communities and help in the development of strategies to address civic issues.
+Throughout its history, it has hosted numerous world leaders, including King Leopold of Belgium, Prince Albert of Belgium, Prince Henry of Prussia, and Viceroy Li Hongzhang.

 Clubhouse

 The first clubhouse was situated at 17th and Pennsylvania Avenue, NW.
 Since 1886, the club has occupied a three-story, brick townhouse blocks away from the White House.
-The clubhouse is furnished with donated memorabilia and artifacts that cover nearly every available section of wall on the first two floors.
-The clubhouse is also notable as a well-preserved example of residential architecture in a commercial district, and was added to the National Register of Historic Places on October 21, 1994.
-In 2018 the building was listed as a vacant property.
+The clubhouse is furnished with donated memorabilia and artifacts covering nearly every available wall section on the first two floors.
+The clubhouse is also notable as a well-preserved example of residential architecture in a commercial district and was added to the National Register of Historic Places on October 21, 1994.
+In 2018, the building was listed as a vacant property, but saw a resurgence in activity in the weeks following the designation.